ruoxuanxiong/staggered_rollout_design/README.md

 ### Eamples to use the code are available at [`code`](code)

-#### Fixed-sample-size experiments
+#### Nonadaptive experiments

-- [`Example`](code/Figure-2-4.ipynb) to solve T-optimal design and D-optimal design
+- [`Example`](code/Figure-2-4.ipynb) to solve T-optimal design and D-optimal design and generate Figures 2 and EC.1

+- [`Example`](code/nonadaptive-flu.ipynb) to run synthetic nonadaptive experiments on empirical data and generate Figure 6

-- [`Example`](code/compare-various-estimation-methods-designs.ipynb) to run synthetic fixed-sample-size experiments on empirical data
+- [`Example`](code/compare-various-estimation-methods-designs.ipynb) to run synthetic nonadaptive experiments on empirical data with various benchmark designs, generate Figure 3, and generate the data for Figures EC.4 and EC.5

-- [`Example`](Figure-10-11.ipynb) to make Figures 10 and 11
+- [`Example`](Figure-10-11.ipynb) to generate Figures EC.4 and EC.5

-#### Sequential experiments
+#### Adaptive experiments

-- [`Example`](code/adaptive_asymptotics-lemma-4.1.ipynb) to verify the finite sample properties of the asymptotic distributions derived in Lemma 4.1
+- [`Example`](code/adaptive_asymptotics-lemma-4.1.ipynb) to verify the finite sample properties of the asymptotic distributions derived in Lemma 4.1 and generate Figure EC.13

-- [`Example`](code/adaptive_asymptotics-theorem-4.1.ipynb) to verify the finite sample properties of the asymptotic distributions derived in Theorem 4.1
+- [`Example`](code/adaptive_asymptotics-theorem-4.1.ipynb) to verify the finite sample properties of the asymptotic distributions derived in Theorem 4.1 and generate Figure EC.14 and EC.15, and Table EC.3

-- [`Example`](code/adaptive-flu.ipynb) to run synthetic sequential experiments using the Precision-Guided Adaptive Experiments (PGAE) algorithm on empirical data
+- [`Example`](code/adaptive-flu.ipynb) to run synthetic adaptive experiments using the Precision-Guided Adaptive Experiments (PGAE) algorithm on empirical data and generate Figures 7 and 8

 ### Empirical data sets used in this paper are available at [`data`](data)